An Elementalist and Mediterranean Architecture

 Robert von der Nahmer is an architect and the owner of the Diagoon House, an experimental home by Herman Hertzberger, and a member of Iconic Houses.
 A graduate of the Royal Academy of Fine Arts in The Hague and the Academy of Architecture and Urban Design in Rotterdam, he was an architect at Alkemade & Von der Nahmer and the multidisciplinary design agency ProForma while also teaching widely, including at the Academy of Architecture and Urban Design.
 He lives in the Diagoon House in Delft.
 His film is about the search for architectural and visual ways to guide and intensify our experience of space and time, and experiments involving these.
 It explores what in Dutch is called 'wooncultuur' – the culture of living in our homes.

-The experimental houses that will be featured in this video are:
+The experimental houses that are featured in this episode are:

 30 September, 2021 - Module 5

 Gennaro Postiglione is Professor in Interior Architecture at Politecnico di Milano and author of The Architect's Home (Taschen), – a topic he revisits as a keynote speaker at the online conference Pioneers of the Modern Dutch Modern House.
 His research field is domestic interiors culture, at the intersection between people, places, and practices, crossing architecture, ethnography, and material culture.
 The same theoretical background nourishes also his research by design activity addressed towards adaptive reuse of minor and/or neglected heritage.
 Recently, he has engaged in a research investigating dwelling practices with the goal to provide new housing solutions for contemporary extremely articulated and differentiated households.
 He understands research and teaching – and tries to be consistent with - as an integral part of design practice.